HydrogenAfrica/hydrogen-payment-gateway-for-woocommerce/README.md

         * Description - controls the message that appears under the payment fields on the checkout page.
 Here you can list the types of cards you accept.
         * Test Mode - Check to enable test mode.
 Test mode enables you to test payments before going live.
 If you ready to start receving real payment on your site, kindly uncheck this.
         * Sandbox - Enter your sandbox API Keys here.
 Get your API Keys from your Hydrogen account under Settings > [Developer/API]([url](https://dashboard.hydrogenpay.com/merchant/profile/api-integration))
         * Live API Keys - Enter your Live API Keys here.
-Get your Authorization token from your Hydrogen account under Settings > [Developer/API]([url](https://dashboard.hydrogenpay.com/merchant/profile/api-integration))
+Get your API Keys from your Hydrogen account under Settings > [Developer/API]([url](https://dashboard.hydrogenpay.com/merchant/profile/api-integration))
         * Payment Option - Popup shows the Hydrogen payment popup on the page while Redirect will redirect the customer to Hydrogen Payment Site to make payment.
         * Click on Save Changes for the changes you made to be effected.